Britain's FTSE bounces off lows after mining sector turnaround

 "The pressure is rising on China to devalue ... which would support China's equity but not help metal prices or UK-listed miners," he said.

-Oil stocks were some of the most heavyweight fallers, trimming 5 points off the index as the poor China data also sent Brent crude to a six month low, before rebounding slightly.
+Oil stocks were some of the most heavyweight fallers, trimming five points off the index as the poor China data also sent Brent crude to a six month low, before rebounding slightly.

 "The company posted a massive 81 percent drop in trading profit from its motor insurance arm, decidedly offsetting a rise in premiums in other areas of the business," Augustin Eden, analyst at Accendo Markets, said in a note.
-(Editing by Alison Williams)
+(Editing by Robin Pomeroy)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan